-Our goal is to prepare every student who completes this program and transfers to a university as a junior engineering student for the rigors of a university engineering program.
+Our goal is to prepare our students for the rigors of a university engineering program.

 Engineering, Computer Science and all STEM Fields

 Patricia Dueck has been an advisor for STEM since 2005.
 She holds a Masters of Science in Mathematics from NAU and teaches some of the mathematics courses needed for Engineering and Computer Science Majors.
 Fall 2015, she can be found in the advisement center Tuesdays and Thursdays from 1:00 PM to 4:00 PM.
 Drop by and get your education plan completed today!
 Courses Taught: MAT 082, 092, 122, 150, 182, 187, 220, 230, 240, 276, 212

 Robert Pham received the B.S. and M.S. degrees in electrical engineering from the Klipsch School of Electrical and Computer Engineering, New Mexico State University, Las Cruces, in 2010 and 2013, respectively.
 He has conducted research on behalf of NMSU, TTUHSC, and Johns Hopkins APL.
 Courses Taught: MAT 091, ECE 102, ECE 103, CSC 120

 Cody Anderson studied Environmental Engineering (B.S.E., 2011) and Hydrosystems Engineering (M.S., 2013) at Arizona State University.
 In 2014, Cody helped lay the foundations for the engineering program at SCC.
 His passion is providing future engineers the skills needed to solve a problem and communicate the solution, and the heart for serving others with their work.
 Courses Taught: ECE102, ECE103, ECE211/212 MAT120, MAT082